ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

 BINDER INSTANCE UNDER CONSTRUCTION  - COME BACK LATER FOR LAUNCH BUTTON :-)

-We will run a help session over lunch prior to the workshop for anyone having trouble getting set up.
+We will run a help session on the Friday prior to the workshop for anyone having trouble getting set up.
 You must register by Wednesday 1 February to attend this.
-It will be hosted on campus at or near the workshop venue.

 __More advanced participants:__